anthub-services/node-api-and-client-boilerplate/README.md

 **React App**

-Open a terminal console and change directory from `root` to `client`.
+Open a terminal console and change the project directory from `root` to `client`.
 Copy `.env.dist` to `.env` and change the values of the environment variables if needed.

 ```
 REACT_APP_API_BASE_URL=http://localhost:7770